-Address: Level 54

-Hopewell Centre 183 Queen's Road East

-Hong Kong
+Address: 17/F Far East Finance Centre 16 Harcourt Road Hong Kong

 Tel: (852) 2980 1333

 Fax: (852) 2810 8185

 Email: is-enquiries@hk.tricorglobal.com

 For the avoidance of doubt, shareholders must deposit and send the original duly signed written requisition, notice or statement, or enquiry (as the case may be) to the above address and provide their full name, contact details and identification in order to given effect thereto.
 Shareholders' information may be disclosed as required by law.
-The Company will not normally deal with verbal or anonymous enquiries.
+The Company will not normally deal with verbal or anonymous enquires.